cmzuo11/stMVC/README.md

 The running time dependeds on the iteration of SimCLR training.
 It takes 3.7h to generate the files needed.

 ### run stMVC model

+This function automatically learns robust representations by multi-view graph collaborative learning.
+It takes 7.3min.
 ```
 python main_stMVC_DLPFC.py
 ```